jadrian-abramovitch/LOLStats/README.md

 In the distant future, I will consider new statistics to track, or new visualizations to create and am open to suggestions.

+After setting up the initial data collection, it appears that the trends are too random and no meaningful insights can be taken from the data.
+Happy to have learned a lot about API's and databases, but didnt work out :(